Kentico toolbar editor

 - Click the DIV icon.

 - A window will pop up.
-For stylesheet classes, type 'columnWrapper' and click OK.
+In the field box "stylesheet classes" type 'columnWrapper' and click OK.

 - Inside the 'columnWrapper' div container, Press the Enter key once to generate another paragraph tag.

-- Put the mouse cursor in the first paragraph tag, click the div button again and enter the stylesheet class 'leftColumn'.
+- Click within the first paragraph container, click the DIV button again and enter the stylesheet class 'leftColumn'.
+Click ok.
+Right column cannot go first.

-- Move the mouse cursor to the second paragraph tag, click the div button again and enter the stylesheet class 'rightColumn'.
+- Next click within the second paragraph tag, click the div button again and enter the stylesheet class 'rightColumn'.
+Click ok.

 - Fill the first div with content for the left column and the second with content for the right column.

-- Inside the 'columnWrapper' div container, Press the Enter key twice to generate two more paragraph tags.
+- Inside the 'columnWrapper threeCol' div container, Press the Enter key twice to generate a total of three paragraph containers.

-- Put the mouse cursor in the first paragraph tag, click the div button again and enter the stylesheet class 'c3-Col1'.
+- Click in the first paragraph tag, click the DIV button again and enter 'col1'.
+Click ok.

-- Move the mouse cursor to the second paragraph tag, click the div button again and enter the stylesheet class 'c3-Col2'.
+- Click in the second paragraph tag, click the DIV button again and enter 'col2'.
+Click ok.

-- Move the mouse cursor to the second paragraph tag, click the div button again and enter the stylesheet class 'c3-Col3'.
+- Click in the third paragraph tag, click the DIV button again and enter 'col3'.
+Click ok.

 - Highlight the text you'd like to become the hyperlink.